-Bay Acidification Task Force - House Bill 118 required the State to devise a team, or Task Force, of State leaders, and water quality, fishery and climate experts, to address how changing Bay chemistry negatively impacts Maryland's coast and shellfish industry.
-The Task Force studied and assessed water quality in Maryland's Chesapeake and coastal Bays, and review ocean acidification studies and findings from other states.
+- House Bill 118 required the State to devise a team, or Task Force, of State leaders, and water quality, fishery and climate experts, to The Bay Acidification Task Force addressed how changing Bay chemistry negatively impacts Maryland's coast and shellfish industry.
+The Task Force studied and assessed water quality in Maryland's Chesapeake and coastal bays, and reviewed ocean acidification studies and findings from other states.
 The group presented recommendations for monitoring and addressing acidification, and its effects on Maryland's commercial fishery and aquaculture industry in January, 2015.
-The Task Force included State agency representatives, along with representatives from the State's aquaculture industry, the Maryland Watermen's Association, the National Aquarium in Baltimore, the University of Maryland Center for Environmental Science, and the Chesapeake Bay Foundation.
+The Task Force included State agency representatives, along with representatives from the State's aquaculture industry, the Maryland Watermen's Association, the National Aquarium in Baltimore, the University of Maryland Center for Environmental Science, and the Chesapeake Bay Foundation. http://msa.maryland.gov/megafile/msa/speccol/sc5300/sc5339/000113/020000/020856/unrestricted/20150253e.pdf

-http://msa.maryland.gov/megafile/msa/speccol/sc5300/sc5339/000113/020000/020856/unrestricted/20150253e.pdf http://www.dec.ny.gov/energy/80930.html